Understanding Digital Privacy & Security

 Core Security Principles

 Effective digital security is built upon fundamental principles that guide the design and implementation of security measures.
-These principles form the foundation of any comprehensive security strategy and help organizations and individuals make informed decisions about protecting their digital assets.
+These principles form the foundation of any solid security strategy - including on DrugHub Market - and help market users make informed decisions about protecting their digital assets when using any darknet market platform.

 Implement multiple layers of security controls to protect against various attack vectors.
-No single security measure is sufficient; multiple overlapping defenses provide comprehensive protection.
+No single security measure is sufficient; multiple overlapping defenses provide full protection.
+DrugHub Market uses this approach with PGP, 2FA, and multisig escrow.

 Grant users and applications only the minimum access rights necessary to perform their functions.
 This limits the potential damage from compromised accounts or malicious insiders.